TzuChaeDahy/TzuChaeDahy/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS and Git.
+- 🌱 I’m currently learning HTML, CSS, C++ and Git.
 - 👯 I’m looking to improve in programming.
 - 📫 How to reach me: viniciulovestwice@gmail.com
 - 😄 Pronouns: He/Him.